sofa-framework/doc/30_Components/50_Mapping/NonLinear/AreaMapping.md

 It maps each triangle in a topology to a scalar value representing its area.

 The inputs of the component are:
-- A `State`: it contains the list of coordinates of the triangles vertices
+- a `State`: it contains the list of coordinates of the triangles vertices
-- A `BaseMeshTopology`: it contains the list of triangles, typically defined by indices that reference their vertices.
+- a `BaseMeshTopology`: it contains the list of triangles, typically defined by indices that reference their vertices.

-The output is a
-- A `State` where the `position` field is the list of scalar values representing the area of the triangles.
+The output is a `State` where the `position` field is the list of scalar values representing the area of the triangles.
 These values are output in the same order as the input triangle list, ensuring a direct correlation between each triangle and its corresponding area value.

 ## Mapping function